twotabsofacid/garbage-collector/README.md

 pm2 startup
 ```

-to tell it to always run when your computer starts up, and:
+and copy the code that's shown in the terminal in order to tell it to always run when your computer starts up.
+Then:

 ```
 pm2 start trash-collector.js